 - The Recording Connection – Yelp

 - The Los Angeles Flim School/Los Angeles Recording School – Yelp

 About Myself and How Did I Start My Studio?

 There are a lot of bias blogs and suggestions online so I will be transparent about who I am.
 I started my own recording studio at a very young age.
 You don’t need to know any of this but I put it here anyway in case you wanted to know.

-I didn’t have much equipment or money at all.
-I begged my dad for a computer and finally at around 15yrs old he bought me a computer.
+Without having money or equipment I needed a tiny bit of help.
+Not a week went by that I begged my dad for a computer.
+Finally, at around 15yrs old he bought me a computer.
 I found one of the ‘unpopular’ kid’s at school and asked him to teach me how to use it.
-I researched about recording on forums and in chat rooms and I got one of the first ever visa debit cards, saved up my pocket money from doing chores and working a casual job while in school and bought some recording software and equipment on eBay for cheap (back when not many people knew about eBay) as well as from yard sales which I would go to all the time just in case they had an old microphone or something I could use.
+I researched about recording on forums and in chat rooms and I got one of the first ever visa debit cards.
+Then I saved up my pocket money from doing chores and working a casual job while in school and bought some recording software and equipment on eBay for cheap. (back when not many people knew about eBay) as well as from yard sales which I would go to all the time just in case they had an old microphone or something I could use.

 I used to call the radio stations every day asking them to play my song.
 This didn’t work so well.
 I entered some songwriting competitions and won two of them.
 Being persistent paid off, now with some good news to tell them one of the stations (SA-FM now Hit 107) listened to my song and for once and decided to put it on the air.
 This would never happen in 2019 by the way and it was even rare back in the 90s but eventually they put my song on the radio.
 They only played it once but it was a big accomplishment at the time.

 Then I went to one of the smaller radio stations and told them the larger station was playing my song.
 So the smaller station (Fresh 927) put it onto actual rotation.
 People started calling up the station asking what was this new song, who was it by?
 Eventually one of the announcers contacted me and we started talking on the phone each week and became friends.